Noise Sensitivities and Tinnitus

 Key Points:

-• Remember if your symptoms spike you are not causing any damage to your brain.
+- Remember if your symptoms spike you are not causing any damage to your brain.
+It is common for symptoms to get a little worse when doing activities.

 After a concussion you may experience symptoms that are triggered or made worse by noisy places such as school or the mall.
 Being more sensitive to sound is common after concussion.